Amizorach/FruitSyntheticDataset/README.md

 Preparations:

-Create a virtual enviroment or conda enviroment
+Create a virtual environment or conda environment

 pip install -r requirements.txt

 -- This should install the required packages for creating the dataset

-Unfortunatly I am not able to install pascal-voc  from the pip You can try running pip install pascal-voc
+Unfortunately, I am not able to install pascal-voc  from the pip You can try running pip install pascal-voc